RikudouSage/LemmySchedule/README.md

 - `APP_ENV` - you might want to change this to `dev` if you're debugging the app, otherwise leave it out (or set to `prod`)
 - `FILE_UPLOADER_CLASS` - you may want to change how uploaded files are handled
   - Read the [documentation on uploading files](#file-uploading) in this README
+- `SINGLE_INSTANCE_MODE` - set to 1 if you want to run in single instance mode where only people from instance set in `DEFAULT_INSTANCE` can log in

 ### Volumes